 Here’s where it starts to get a bit more confusing.

-When you have two or more lanes of traffic going in the same direction, you need to think ahead.
+A multi-lane roundabout is when you have more than one lane of traffic going in the same direction, you need to think ahead.
 As with a single-lane roundabout, be sure to yield to traffic already in the intersection before you enter.

-If you are exiting the roundabout less than halfway around, enter the roundabout in the left-most lane.
+If you are exiting the roundabout less than the halfway point, enter the roundabout in the far left-hand lane.
 This allows you to exit without having to change lanes in the middle of the roundabout.

 If there are arrows on the roadway, always obey the direction of the arrows so you do not interrupt the flow of traffic.